-where Tinlet and Toutlet are the bundle averaged coolant temperature at the inlet and outlet sections, respectively. ΔTi has been selected as the reference quantity for uncertainty quantification since it really represents the contribution of the code to the total definition of Ti, purged from the external factors coming from the boundary conditions (i.e., Tinlet), and in line with the target quantity definition in Section 4.2
+where Tinlet and Toutlet are the bundle averaged coolant temperature at the inlet and outlet sections, respectively.
+Since data include measurements at different axial elevations the value of ΔTi varies accordingly. ΔTi has been selected as the reference quantity for uncertainty quantification since it really represents the contribution of the code to the total definition of Ti, purged from the external factors coming from the boundary conditions (i.e., Tinlet), and in line with the target quantity definition in Section 4.2

-In Table 3 a statistical summary of ANTEO+ performances in the whole validation domain is reported.
+In Table 3 a statistical summary of ANTEO+ performances in the whole validation domain is reported, containing statistical figures of merit regarding the comparison with experimental data.
 It is seen the overall good behaviour of the code which shows only a very small bias (-0.3%) and an acceptable standard deviation (6.71%), if compared with the typical measurement uncertainties of the order of (5%), and considering the high variability of both geometries and physical conditions included in the used database.
+The contribution of the computation-to-experiment uncertainty to be associated to the SC temperature increase calculated by ANTEO+, in the used validation domain, is thus 6.71% (1σ), conservatively ignoring the small (negative) bias.

 Clearly, if the specific application covers only a fraction of the overall domain spanned in the validation, uncertainties could be retrieved for that specific area so to have a more faithful representation of the accuracy to be expected by the code.

 FIG. 3.
 SC temperature validation results.
 The plotted quantity is the normalized temperature increase of a SC.

 TABLE 3.
-SUMMARY OF SC TEMPERATURE VALIDATION OF ANTEO+
+STATISTICAL SUMMARY OF SC TEMPERATURE VALIDATION OF ANTEO+